Danny Phantom: Urban Jungle: Story

 Upon reaching Walker's Prison, the prison inmates bump into Danny and steal the core.
 Walker bargains with Danny into capturing the escaped inmates for him.
-During the fight in the prison, the Lunch Lady Ghost and Technus manage to escape.
+During the fight in the prison, the Lunch Lady Ghost and Technus escape.
 After battling Youngblood's pirate ship, Danny, Sam, and Tucker head back to Amity Park.
-When they return, Danny is zapped into the Internet by Technus and must battle three of Technus' forms.
+When they return, Danny is zapped into the Internet by Technus and battles three of his forms.

 Danny manages to escape the Internet and ends up at Casper High.
-Sam finds him and reveals that the Lunch Lady Ghost has turned Tucker into the Meat Monster.
+Sam finds him and reveals that the Lunch Lady Ghost has turned Tucker into a meat monster.
 The Lunch Lady Ghost and Undergrowth then team up to create Meat-N-Potatoes.
-Danny defeat all three of the ghosts to save Amity Park and finally enjoy a movie night with his friends.
+Danny defeats all three of the ghosts to save Amity Park and finally enjoys a movie night with his friends.

 Reception

 Danny Phantom: Urban Jungle received mixed reviews from critics upon release for both the Game Boy Advance and Nintendo DS versions.
 On Metacritic, the game holds scores of 57/100 for the Game Boy Advance version (based on 4 reviews) and 61/100 for the Nintendo DS version (based on 9 reviews).
 On GameRankings, the game holds scores of 59.00% for the Game Boy Advance version (based on 4 reviews) and 65.33% for the Nintendo DS version (based on 9 reviews).